iBz-04/offeline/CONTRIBUTING.md

 2. Do the changes in your fork
 3. Open a pull request when you feel like the changes are finished.

-This lets us review your work and discuss any necessary adjustments.
+This lets me review your work and discuss any necessary adjustments.

-> Make sure to follow a [semantic commit message](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) style.
 >
 > Example of a PR: